 The objectives of the IRF are to:

-a) facilitate the growing needs and demands of the rafting fraternity through a unified body that deals exclusively with rafting issues and factors which influence the development of rafting;
+- Facilitate the growing needs and demands of the worldwide rafting fraternity through a unified body that deals exclusively with rafting issues and factors that influence the development of rafting.

-e) to represent the activity of rafting and defend its interests before all national and international authorities;
+- Represent and defend the interests of rafting before all national and international authorities.

-i) encourage the development of recreational rafting as a contribution to a healthy lifestyle for all ages;
+- Encourage the development of recreational rafting as a contribution to a healthy lifestyle for all ages and abilities.

 - Promote the conservation and protection of rivers and river environments, and educate the public in sustainable environmental stewardship practices.